 Let’s dig deeper into the how-to of shaping your cheek line, along with some things to consider during the process.

-Before you begin to shape your cheek line it’s important to define where it’s going to be.
-One technique is to draw a line from the last section of the sideburn where the beard starts pushing forward down to the point beneath the bottom lip where the growth begins there.
-If your hair growth goes right up to your bottom lip, then your line should end there – or at least to the little “hook” that’s between your beard and lower lip.
-But, again, every man’s cheek line is different.
+- Draw the line - Draw a line from the last section of the sideburn where the beard starts to the point beneath the bottom lip.
 You can also create a line that goes to the top of your mustache while creating a curved shape that goes to the mustache.

-Once you’ve established your cheek line, shave any of the stray hairs above it.
-You want to get rid of any of those straggly hairs that poke above your beard and look sloppy.
-Like anything beard-related, a lot depends on your genetics; you want to emphasize the strongest part of your beard, and that may mean keeping as much of it as you can on your cheeks while just getting rid of the unsightly stray hairs.
+- Shave above the line - Once you’ve established your cheek line, shave any of the stray hairs above it.
+You want to get rid of any of those scraggly hairs that poke above your beard and look sloppy.

-Here’s something else to consider as you’re determining how far you want your cheek line to go in either direction: how long you’ve been growing your beard.
+- Be patient - Here’s something else to consider as you’re determining how far you want your cheek line to go in either direction: how long you’ve been growing your beard.
 What looks sparse now may fill in nicely if you give it another month or so.
-Don’t mislead yourself into thinking “this is never going to grow in” because many beards look a bit thin in the beginning.
-Let it grow out a little, see how far it goes, and only then determine if it’s always going to remain thin there, or not.
-The bottom line is that it’s a matter of taste and preference.

 Threading is a process in which the entire hair follicle is removed without disturbing your skin.
 It works like this: a long strand of string (the thread) is twisted and looped in a way that traps hairs in the twisted thread and then yanks them out.